 You can also find information about the government’s independent advisors on radioactive waste management, the Committee on Radioactive Waste Management, (CoRWM).

-Please download Allerdale GDF Working Group meeting minutes below.
+Please download meeting minutes from the Allerdale GDF Working Group and Allerdale GDF Community Partnership below.

 Printable assets you can use to promote GDF in your area.
 These will be available in due course.